mrOttoW/vite-wordpress-php/README.md

 ```

 When using the <a href="https://github.com/mrOttoW/vite-wordpress">vite-wordpress</a> ViteJS plugin, if files have been built using `vite build`, are enqueued and the development server is running via the `vite` command:

-1. DevServer automatically detects all enqueued scripts from the project through hooks, using the `base`, `srcDir`, and `outDir` settings from the vite plugin.
+1. DevServer automatically detects all enqueued scripts & templates from the project through hooks, using the `base`, `srcDir`, and `outDir` settings from the vite plugin.
-2. It resolves these scripts to source files served by the development server.
+2. It resolves scripts to source files served by the development server.
+3. It resolves templates to source files from the `srcDir` folder.
-3. It updates script tags from these specific scripts to use as modules and injects Vite's client to enable HMR (Hot Module Replacement).
+4. It updates script tags from the project to use as modules and injects Vite's client to enable HMR (Hot Module Replacement).
-4. Using Vite's client and module support, it can also include CSS source files that are imported into JavaScript files.
+5. Using Vite's client and module support, it can also include CSS source files that are imported into JavaScript files.

 It works for both JS and CSS entries.